testing-library/eslint-plugin-testing-library/docs/rules/no-render-in-setup.md

 This rule disallows the usage of `render` (or a custom render function) in testing framework setup functions (`beforeEach` and `beforeAll`) in favor of moving `render` closer to test assertions.

+This rule reduces the amount of variable mutation, in particular avoiding nesting `beforeEach` functions.
+According to Kent C. Dodds, that results in vastly simpler test maintenance.

+For more background on the origin and rationale for this best practice, read Kent C. Dodds's [Avoid Nesting when you're Testing](https://kentcdodds.com/blog/avoid-nesting-when-youre-testing).

 Examples of **incorrect** code for this rule:

 ```js